knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 This setup automatically sends notifications to Slack whenever a new comment that contains "bad word" occur, streamlining the flow of information.

-- 1: Make sure you have your k8s secret that contains your slack webhook Url ready.
+- 1: Make sure you have your k8s secret that contains your Slack webhook Url ready.
 If not, refer to the [Prerequisite 3](#prerequisite-3-create-a-slack-app-and-generate-an-incoming-webhook-url) section.

 - 2: Prepare the YAML configuration for the Slack sink, which will forward events to your Slack channel: